dmezh/dcc/README.md

 You can also use `make test` to compare against a provided (from class) standard lexing test suite.

 ## Parser
 The [parser](2-parser/) is built with Bison parses tokenized input.
 Currently, expressions are supported (but not declarations, etc).
-The output is an abstract syntax tree, which is dumped to stdout when using the standaline parser.
+The output is an abstract syntax tree, which is dumped to stdout when using the standalone parser.
 The parser directly calls the lexer, so feed it preprocessed C files or individual lines just like for the lexer.

 To build/use standalone:
 ```bash